hibou107/blog/content/posts/comparator-library.md

     }
 ```

-The function is fairly simple, it says that if 2 elements are the left type, use the comparator of the head.
+The function is relatively simple.
+It says that if 2 elements are the left type, use the comparator of the head.
 If the 2 elements are of the right type, use the comparator of the tail.
-Otherwise this is an error because the 2 elements are not the same type
+Otherwise, this is an error because the 2 elements are not the same type

 # Examples

-This is an example that uses every features offered by `shapeless`
+This example uses every feature offered by `shapeless`

 ```scala
 sealed trait Tree